Particular/docs.particular.net/nservicebus/errors/automatic-retries.md

 In Version 3 this configuration was available via `MsmqTransportConfig`.

-In Version 4 and higher the configuration for this mechanism is implemented in the `TransportConfig` section.
+In Version 4 and above the configuration for this mechanism is implemented in the `TransportConfig` section.

 snippet:configureFlrViaXml